maherb4/axway-open-docs/content/en/docs/apim_relnotes/20210530_apimgr_relnotes.md

 ### Antivirus filters

 In the [January 2020](/docs/apim_relnotes/20200130_apimgr_relnotes/) update, we announced the deprecation of all the Antivirus filters in API Gateway.
 This is a reminder that in July 2021 we will remove the Antivirus filters from API Gateway.
 So, we recommend you to use the API Gateway's ICAP capability, which allows the gateway to integrate with ICAP capable external virus scanners.

+### Packet Sniffing

+The packet sniffing capability is deprecated from this update.
+The removal date of this feature will be communicated in upcoming releases.
+The packet sniffing capability addresses very specific edge cases, and as there are more mature opensource tools available, it is not seen as a strategic capability for API Gateway.

 ### SFTP server fingerprint check (MD5 hash algorithm)